Cardio-AI/wft21_septum_landmark_detection/README.md

 ### Supplemental Material:
 Here you will find the presentation, the annotation guidelines and the .csv with the folds.

+### Code:
+Since plenty of code was provided by our supervisor, we've outlined the scripts that we used in the order of our workflow Notebooks       --> Dataset --> Prepare_data
+Notebooks       --> Train --> Train_tests
+Notebooks       --> Predictions --> Prediction
+Google Colab    --> Evaluation-Script

 ------------
 ### Link to Google Colab: